-1,000 tons of forest biomass materials and farm residues is set as a prime target for pre-season fuel management to help lessen forest fires and PM 2.5 in nine northern provinces, long blamed as among the prime sources of the severe haze problem
+1,000 tonnes of forest biomass materials and farm residues is set as a prime target for pre-seasonal fuel management to help lessen forest fires and PM2.5 in nine northern provinces, long blamed as among the prime sources of the severe haze problem

-The initiative, which is part of the fuel management plan jointly working by concerned agencies, would involve some economic stimuli such as price tags for unusable forest biomass or farm residues the locals help collect and turn them into biofuels, fertilizers, or other usable household items.
+The initiative, which is part of the fuel management plan jointly working by concerned agencies, would involve some economic stimuli such as price tags for unusable forest biomass or farm residues the locals help collect and tuem into biofuels, fertilizers, or other usable household items.

-This, the ministry believes, could help turn local conventional practices of forest and farm residues burning that cause forest fires and PM 2.5 to a more manageable approach.
+This, the ministry believes, could help turn local conventional practices of forest and farm residue burning that cause forest fires and PM2.5 into a more manageable approach.

 Forest and farm residues burning

 Forest and farm residues burning in the North have long been accused of sending out PM2.5, which pollutes the air and harms people’s health.
 Much of the incidents cannot be separated from people’s way of life as a number of local people in the North collect forest products and use fires as part of it.
 In addition, to clear farm residues, they also use fires to burn them out.

 The government in recent years has recognized that such practices have contributed to the severity of the haze problem.
 So, it has been attempting to divert them to a more manageable approach.